IRT-Open-Source/scf/modules/EBU-TT2EBU-TT-D/README.md

 The EBU-TT2EBU-TT-D.xslt provides the following parameter:

      - offsetInSeconds
+       Defines the time-offset that's used for the begin and end attributes in seconds

+     - offsetInFrames
-       Defines the time-offset that's used for the TCI and TCO elements in seconds
+       Defines the time-offset that's used for the begin and end attributes in the format "HH:MM:SS:FF" (where H = hours, M = minutes, S = seconds and F = frames).

 ## DESCRIPTION
 This transformation assumes that the input EBU-TT file is based on an EBU-STL file and the transformation followed the guidelines of EBU Tech 3360.